 Evaluation Study of the Immediate Intervention/Underperforming Schools Program and the High Achieving/Improving Schools Program of the Public Schools Accountability Act of 1999

-In December 2001, American Institutes for Research (AIR), in partnership with Policy Analysis for California Education (PACE) and EdSource, contracted with the California Department of Education to conduct the legislatively mandated independent evaluation of the Immediate Intervention/Underperforming Schools Program (II/USP) and the High Achieving/Improving Schools Program (HA/ISP) of the Public Schools Accountability Act (PSAA) of 1999.
+In December 2001, AIR, in partnership with Policy Analysis for California Education (PACE) and EdSource, contracted with the California Department of Education to conduct the legislatively mandated independent evaluation of these components.
 The evaluation addresses the impact of II/USP and GPA as well as factors that contributed to or hindered achievement growth in participating schools.